 From the bridge, it’s possible to see the railway track still in place.

 This points to one of the quirks of the ‘Back Line’ – even though it’s overgrown, disused and cut off from the network, it was never formally abandoned and remains legally a railway.
 While there may be a notion to retain it for the purposes of future expansion (as suggested by some in a recent consultation on future railway investment in Northern Ireland) it doesn’t seem to be a high priority in the short to medium term.

 Bringing the greenway all the way to the Monkstown Road is more of a challenge.
 A gate opens onto the old railway alignment at Oaklands Drive, providing a good local access point.

 However lack of space on the live railway embankment to the Monkstown Road Bridge mean a raised parallel pathway may not be viable.
-More realistically, a footbridge across to Lisbane Avenue would provide good access across to Monkstown centre, and a short 250m hop down to Bridge Road to link up with the Newtownabbey Way.
+Other creative options will need to be investigated.

 There are many obvious advantages to developing a greenway on this stretch.
 The issue of land ownership and access rights cause difficulty in greenway projects, but here the land has remained in public ownership.
 Creating a viable active travel corridor between the Monkstown and Greenisland communities offers options for short trips to local schools, churches, community centres/amenities and independent retail businesses.